• Home

 Vegan Blood Orange Chocolate Cupcakes

-Think of these cupcakes as a hostess cupcake, with just a hint of something special.
+Think of these Vegan Blood Orange Chocolate Cupcakes like a hostess cupcake, with just a hint of something special.
 The blood orange flavor isn't strong, but it gives a nice level of sophistication to this otherwise chocolatey, fudgey baked good.
 And the best part?
-It's naturally vegan – no subs needed!
+It's naturally vegan, no subs needed!

 Check out this recipe